FaiekA/MMM-IconTouch/README.md

   Main Menu toggles the left and right menus.
   Rotate Icon starts the rotation throught module setup.
-  Standby Icon clear the screen of any current modules and stop the rotation. it posiisble to have only left leave right empty in the config
+  Standby Icon clear the screen of any current modules and stop the rotation. it posiisble to have only the left menu and leave right empty in the config